Approximately 42 million Americans lack access to reliable, high-speed broadband services today, including 39% of rural Americans.

 As mentioned previously, funding timelines differ by state or territory.
 With the largest independently-owned network in North America, experience navigating government funding, and the resources to support smaller ISPs through the application process, Zayo is positioned to help ISPs in their BEAD funding journey across most states in the continental U.S.

-However, we are currently leveraging $275 million in government funding grants to build our Digital Equity Access Network (DEAN) architecture across Zayo’s government-funded projects which will make it even easier and more cost-effective for ISPs to build out critical last-mile infrastructure.
+However, we are currently leveraging over $300 million in government funding grants to build our Digital Equity Access Network (DEAN) architecture across Zayo’s government-funded projects which will make it even easier and more cost-effective for ISPs to build out critical last-mile infrastructure.
 DEAN provides flexible interconnection points in our middle-mile network and Zayo can help with equipment installations along these routes.

 The map below details where DEAN will be available when and where Zayo’s fiber exists today.